-Cashless exercise is a method for exercising stock options without paying cash upfront.
-This transaction allows employees to capture stock option value by using share proceeds to cover exercise costs and taxes.
-The approach eliminates liquidity barriers that prevent employees from realizing equity compensation value.
+Cashless exercise is a method for exercising incentive stock options or NSOs without paying cash upfront.
+The transaction lets employees capture option value by using share proceeds to cover exercise costs and taxes.
+The approach eliminates liquidity barriers that prevent employees from realizing equity-compensation value — a common stumbling block when an employee leaves a company like Stripe or Databricks during a 90-day post-termination exercise window.

 What is Cashless Exercise